Theme Ride Thursday: Canada Day. Try Out Our Profile with Canadian Artists!

 canada-day-

-When people think of Canadians they think of a group of very polite folks who say “I’m Sorry” and “Eh” a lot.
+When people think of Canadians, they think of very polite folks who say “I’m sorry” and “Eh” a lot.
 These stereotypes are true!
 We do apologize all the time; if you bump into me, I will automatically apologize to you.
-And “Eh” can indicate puzzlement or confusion, it can be a statement or express indifference, it can be a question, a hello, or a confirmation, among other many other things.
-And yes, we really are very polite and reasonable.
+And “Eh” can indicate puzzlement or confusion, it can be a statement or express indifference, a question, a hello, or a confirmation, among many other things.
+And yes, we really are very polite and reasonable. 🤗

 But we did take care of 7,000 strangers on 9/11